Minhui-Chen/CTMM/README.md

 * ctnu: variance of measurement noise for each pair of individual and cell type.
 This file should have one column for each cell type and without header.

-* P: the same as P for fitting OP.
+* P: cell type proportions for each individual.
+This file should have one column for each cell type and without header.

 For convenience, we also provide ``functions`` to generate these files from gene expression data from all cells (see Examples below).